bju12290/trivia-app/README.md

 ## Usage

+You can play with the application yourself at [this link](https://bju12290.github.io/trivia-app/).

 On the home screen you'll be introduced to a brief description of the project.
 You can press the "Start" button to begin a game, and questions will begin to be served to you.
 After you answer 5 questions, your score will be shown back to you, and you'll be presented with the opportunity to play again.

 You can use the switch in the top right corner to toggle between Dark Mode and Light Mode.